Mercerenies/a-turtles-troll/README.md

 ### Version 1.9

+* Whenever a player dies, a gravestone appears at the site of death
 * Killing a charged creeper always drops a diamond
 * Drowned zombies spawn alongside fish
 * Angels, mimics, and cakes all have local spawn limits now